This is a growing list of questions authors often ask us about writing and getting published. Feel free to contact us with yours!

 We can’t speak for every editor or editing service, but usually it comes down to labor hours.
 It takes an editor a very long time to do any kind of editing on a manuscript.
 If you assume that an editor works 40 hours a week and that they’re making minimum wage, then you’re already at $300.

-Now, Shalamar offers editing services at lower prices, but we're a new and fairly unknown company, and we're pretty sure we would never get any clients at a $1,000 price point, while many of those more established editors can count on established and well-funded authors.
-Our lower price is also in line with our goal of making writing services accessible for anyone.
-That's about as low as you should expect to see from any editor, though.
+Now, Shalamar offers editing services at very affordable prices, precisely because the core of our mission is to make writing services accessible for anyone.
+Our prices are about as low as you should expect to see from any editor, though.
 If someone is offering to edit your book for more like $100, you may want to research the quality of their past output.
-Good readers, alas, don't always make good editors.
+Good readers, alas, don’t always make good editors.

 - What’s the difference between content editing and copy editing?